d3/d3-voronoi/README.md

 # d3-voronoi

+> _March 2018_ — Consider using the new [d3-delaunay](https://github.com/d3/d3-delaunay) instead.
+Based on [Delaunator](https://github.com/mapbox/delaunator), it’s about 5× faster than d3-voronoi to compute the Delaunay triangulation, and 3× faster for the Voronoi diagram.
+And it’s more robust numerically.

 This module implements [Steven J. Fortune’s algorithm](https://en.wikipedia.org/wiki/Fortune's_algorithm) for computing the [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) or [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) of a set of two-dimensional points.
 This implementation is largely based on [work by Raymond Hill](http://www.raymondhill.net/voronoi/rhill-voronoi.html).

 Voronoi diagrams are not only [visually](http://bl.ocks.org/mbostock/4360892) [attractive](http://bl.ocks.org/mbostock/4636377) but practical tools for interaction, such as to increase the target area of points in a scatterplot.
 See [“Strikeouts on the Rise”](http://www.nytimes.com/interactive/2013/03/29/sports/baseball/Strikeouts-Are-Still-Soaring.html) in *The New York Times* and this [multi-line chart](http://bl.ocks.org/mbostock/8033015) for examples; also see Tovi Grossman’s paper on [bubble cursors](http://www.tovigrossman.com/BubbleCursor) for a related technique.
 Voronoi diagrams can also be used to [automate label positioning](http://bl.ocks.org/mbostock/6909318), and Delaunay meshes are useful in computing adjacency or grouping of visual elements.